gounthar/minitouch/README.md

 git submodule update
 ```

-Then it's simply a matter of invoking `ndk-build`.
+Then it's simply a matter of invoking `build.sh`.

 ```
 ndk-build
 ```
 You should now have the binaries available in `./libs`.

+## Publishing

+Change the name of the module, then issue `npm publish` (which will ask you to issue `npm adduser` if you haven't added a user yet).
+Then automagically your module will be available for everyone.

 ## Running